chrislee12189/T1A3/docs/readme.md

 https://trello.com/b/ikXsEPIs/terminal-app-t1a3
 # LINK TO GOOGLE SHEETS PRESENTATION
 https://docs.google.com/presentation/d/1PigqHKH3KcfWJ6ZvsX9q8nSfkDZAagziDBiGli0XWP4/edit#slide=id.g13cf80217ef_0_78

 # INSTALLATION STEPS:
 To install and run this program:
 - Create a new directory on your terminal  ("mkdir" followed by the name you want to call the directory)
-- Once this new directory is created,  navigate into it with : cd new_directory_name
+- Once this new directory is created, type ```git clone git@github.com:chrislee12189/T1A3.git``` into your terminal and hit enter
-- Once in the directory, copy the link above (my github repository clone link)
-- Paste git@github.com:chrislee12189/T1A3.git into your terminal and hit enter
 - Wait for the repository to clone
+- After it has cloned, double check you are in the correct directory.
+You can do this by typing ```pwd``` this will show your directory path.
+You can also type ```ls``` to display the contents of the directory you're in.
+If all went well, youll now see a bunch of files for the program!

-- The command python3 main2.py will execute the program. (**NOTE:** command may also "python main2.py)
+- The command ```src/run_movie.sh``` will execute the program. (**NOTE:** this command must be entered into the terminal)
-- If you are running this using bash, the command to execute the program will be: ./run_movie.sh
+- The program will begin.
+You will be prompted about printing the optional help file.
+To enter your answer, type "y" for yes and "n" for no.
-- The program will begin and prompt you about the help file.
-From the main menu, you can navigate through menu options using the numeric number associated with the menu option. ie 1.Print options = press "1" and click enter
+- You can navigate through menu options using the numeric number associated with the menu option. ie 1.Print options = press "1" and click enter

 # DEPENDENCIES/REQUIREMENTS/SYSTEM HARDWARE
 - There is no minimum hardware requirements needed to run this app